Horatio Nelson Jackson: The Vermont

 In 1944, Jackson gave his Winton, the Vermont, to the Smithsonian Institution in Washington, D.C., where it is preserved at the National Museum of American History.

 In popular culture

 Documentary film maker Ken Burns produced a film, Horatio's Drive, for PBS.
 The film is accompanied by a book of the same name written by Burns and Dayton Duncan.
 Tom Hanks provided the voice-over narration for Horatio Nelson Jackson.
 The film features many old songs, framed by a popular number from 1914 called "He'd Have to Get Under – Get Out and Get Under (to Fix Up His Automobile)".
 The video game Red Dead Redemption 2 by Rockstar Games features a newspaper with a similar story about a man who traveled across the country in a car, though the names are changed.

+Four decades prior, Jackson's transcontinental automobile journey was the subject of Ralph Nading Hill's 1964 book The Mad Doctor's Drive.